Mission, Vision & Values

 - Integrity: We will do and say what we believe to be the right and ethical things.
 We will keep our word and be honest in all our dealings.

-- Love for Guys: We understand that many good men are suddenly feeling unsure about appropriate behaviors when interacting with female colleagues, and we seek to create safety for them by being a source of education for all men and women on the topic.
+- Compassion: We understand that many good people are suddenly feeling unsure about appropriate behaviors when interacting with colleagues, and we seek to create safety for them by being a source of education for all people on the topic.

 - Data-Driven: We seek to use quality data in our research, decisions and industry solutions to ensure we are unbiased and precise in our approach; we won’t let personal experience or bias cloud the results of data-driven findings.